sebastianha/angular-bootstrap-multiselect/README.md

     options="c for c in selectOptions"    // use ... c.name for c in ... for objects
     data-multiple="true"                  // true for multi-select mode
-    data-compare-by="id"                  // set key to compare objects, otherwise is has to be equal to options scroll-after-rows="5"                 // Show scroll bar after 5 rows filter-after-rows="5                  // Show filter input after 5 rows max-width="100"                       // The maximum width of the multiselect dropdown button
+    data-compare-by="id"                  // set key to compare objects, otherwise is has to be equal to options data-header-key="header"              // Key which marks headers in the objects list data-divider-key="divider"            // Key which marks dividers in the objects list scroll-after-rows="5"                 // Show scroll bar after 5 rows filter-after-rows="5                  // Show filter input after 5 rows max-width="100"                       // The maximum width of the multiselect dropdown button